jjdelvalle/jblog/_posts/2021-01-18-gradcafe-data.md

 The only section of the GRE that could possibly be a predictor according to this data might be the Analytical Writing section.
 While this section is the one I personally respect more out of the whole test, it's often the most ignored section in my experience.

+The reason for that `0.5` difference being so significant, in my opinion, comes from the fact that percentiles for the two scores are vastly different, as opposed to e.g. a difference of one or two points in the Verbal or Quantitative sections.

 ## Final notes

 This is by all imaginable metrics bad statistics.
 It's however more than we had before when it comes to actual graduate admissions data.
 Some of this analysis confirms what Deedy's analysis was over 5 years ago.